ibm-cloud-docs/hpc-ibm-spectrumlsf/lsf-paygo-model.md

 {: note}

 From [Use case 2](/docs/hpc-ibm-spectrumlsf?topic=hpc-ibm-spectrumlsf-payg-model-intro#payg-usecase2), when `lsf_pay_per_use` is disabled, then all the cluster nodes are associated with the default custom images that are supported by the solution or with the customer managed images.
-To confirm, after the cluster is created, instances are tagged with appropriate custom images rather than the pricing plan like [Use case 1](/docs/hpc-ibm-spectrumlsf?topic=hpc-ibm-spectrumlsf-payg-model-intro#payg-usecase1).
+After the cluster is created, instances are tagged with appropriate custom images rather than the pricing plan like [Use case 1](/docs/hpc-ibm-spectrumlsf?topic=hpc-ibm-spectrumlsf-payg-model-intro#payg-usecase1).

 ![Figure 2.
 LSF PayGo user disabled](images/lsf-paygo-user-disabled.png "LSF PayGo user disabled"){: caption="LSF PayGo user disabled" caption-side="bottom"}

 ## Billing and Usage
 {: #lsf-billing}

-To view the billing in the IBM Cloud Catalog page, go to **Manage** > **Billing and usage**.
-On the left-hand side, click **Usage**.
+On the search bar, navigate to **Billing and Usage**.
+Click **Usage** on the left-hand side.

 When the PayGo is enabled, search for **LSF Pay per Use** under Usage list, click **View Plans** and select **Spectrum LSF Pay per Use** and choose **View Details**.